ably-labs/Ableye/README.md

 ### ably-go readme observations
 The example code for announcing presence on a channel using `channel.Presence.Enter`, assigns an error to an existing variable with `=` operator, this should probably change to assign it to a new variable with `:=` operator.
 This information should also be update to say that to use this method, a clientID must be set on the client.

+### missing message fields
+* Ably messages have a field called `Timestamp` of type `int64`.
+It appears that once a message is received, it's timestamp is always `0`.
+Was expecting the timestamp to not have a nil value.
+Was also expecting this to be of type `time.Time`.
+* The `ConnectionID` field appears to always be empty
+* The `Encoding` field appears to always be empty
+* The `ID` field appears to always be empty
+* The `Extras` field appears to always be sent as an empty slice of map.